Fiat G.91: Design

-The Fiat G.91 is a lightweight tactical ground attack aircraft designed for simplicity and agility.
-It is a subsonic aircraft, being powered by a single Bristol Siddeley Orpheus turbojet engine.
+The Fiat G.91 is a lightweight tactical ground attack aircraft.
+It is a subsonic aircraft that was designed for both simplicity and agility.
 A key function of the aircraft is its short-field capability, having been constructed with a rugged airframe to withstand the demands imposed by high-intensity operations and the use of semi-prepared airstrips; the undercarriage is furnished with low-pressure tyres for the same purpose.
 The standard mission of the G.91 was the attack of targets within a 170-mile radius of its base with a typical loiter time of ten minutes, travelling at maximum speed in the combat area and traversing at cruise speeds.
+The G.91 is typically powered by a single Bristol Siddeley Orpheus turbojet engine.

 The all-metal fuselage uses conventional and straightforward construction methods, being a semi-monocoque design manufactured in three sections.
 The forward section, which was produced separate to the others before being rivetted to the centre fuselage, contains various radio navigation and communication equipment such as radio direction finder, transponder, ultra high frequency (UHF) radio, and identification friend or foe (IFF); the nose typically contained a total of three cameras.
 The cockpit is positioned directly above the chin-mounted air intake for the engine.
 It is surrounded on three sides with steel armour plating, the glass windshield is also armoured.
 The cockpit is furnished with a Martin-Baker Mk.4 ejector seat; it is both pressurised and equipped with manually controlled climate controls.

 The center fuselage section houses the armament bay, which is set beneath the cockpit, and the seven split fuel tanks, which are protected against damage from ground fire by armour plating.
-The armament bay can accommodate up to four 12.7 mm (0.50 in) M2 Browning machine guns with 300 rounds of ammo per gun, or alternatively up to two 30 mm (1.18 in) DEFA cannons with 120 rounds per cannon.
+The armament bay can accommodate up to four 12.7 mm (0.50 in) M2 Browning machine guns with 300 rounds of ammo per gun, or alternatively up to two 30 mm (1.18 in) DEFA cannon with 120 rounds per cannon.
 Other munitions included various rockets and bombs; while gun pods and external drop tanks can be installed on hardpoints fitted on the wing.
 Both weapons and ammunition in the armament bay were mounted on panel doors, which could be easily removed and quickly swapped by two men during rearming on the ground.
 In addition, various access panels are incorporated to enable simple field maintenance duties to be readily performed on the type.

 The G.91 is equipped with a swept wing, which uses an all-metal two-spar structure; the outer panels can all be detached for transportation or easy replacement, while the center section is integral with the fuselage.
 It is swept at a 37-degree angle at quarter-chord with a thickness-to-chord ratio of 10 per cent.
 The wing features single-slotted flaps and hydraulically-actuated ailerons.
-The tailplane is electrically actuated and had irreversible hydraulic elevators fitted with an artificial feel system as well as hydraulically-actuated air brakes and a drogue parachute located at the base of the rudder for rapid deceleration.
+The tailplane is electrically actuated and had irreversible hydraulic elevators fitted with an artificial feel system as well as hydraulically actuated air brakes and a drogue parachute located at the base of the rudder for rapid deceleration.